Technology

 TZFB - True Zero Feedback

-TZFB (True Zero Feedback) is used to remove any feedback loops and any performance and sound degradation associated with feedback loops such as increased Total Harmonic Distortion (THD), Inter-Modulation Distortion (IMD) and Transient Inter-modulation Distortion (TIM).
-All CAAS amplifier circuits utilise TZFB.
-CAAS amplifiers have NO Global feedback loops and NO Local feedback loops, the only type of gain control implemented is emitter degeneration.
+All CAAS Audio amplifier circuits utilise True Zero Feedback (TZFB).
+TZFB removes all feedback loops together with any performance and sound degradation associated with feedback loops including increased Total Harmonic Distortion (THD), Inter-Modulation Distortion (IMD) and Transient Inter-modulation Distortion (TIM).
+Additionally, CAAS amplifiers have NO Global feedback loops and NO Local feedback loops, the only type of gain control implemented is emitter degeneration.

 HDAC - Hybrid Discrete Digital to Analogue Converter

-Over 4 years of research and development into discrete matched passive R-2R DAC networks and ultra high precision LASER trimmed on wafer passive networks has resulted in a bespoke hybrid R-2R design that far exceeds any purely discrete matched network we have tested.
+Our years of research and development into discrete matched passive R-2R DAC networks and ultra high precision LASER trimmed on wafer passive networks has resulted in a bespoke hybrid R-2R design that far exceeds any purely discrete matched network tested.

-The CAAS HDAC consists of two Monaural, 16Bit ultra high precision LASER trimmed R-2R passive ladder DAC networks that are matched to an accuracy far beyond discrete matching and contained on a micro silicon wafer to eliminate the thermal gradient issues normally associated with discrete matched networks.
-These passive R-2R networks are then DC coupled to CAAS Audio's bespoke monaural True Zero Feedback (TZFB) class A discrete buffer stage to produce a DAC with unprecedented realism.
+The CAAS HDAC consists of two Monaural, 16Bit ultra high precision LASER trimmed R-2R passive ladder DAC networks matched to an accuracy far beyond discrete matching which are contained on a micro silicon wafer to eliminate the thermal gradient issues normally associated with discrete matched networks.
+These passive R-2R networks are DC coupled to CAAS Audio’s bespoke monaural True Zero Feedback (TZFB) class A discrete buffer stage to produce a DAC with unprecedented realism.

 Fastpower - High Speed Discrete Regulated Power Supply

 CAAS Audio amplifiers house six separate power supplies.
-Each channel has six Fastpower independent bespoke discrete regulated, very high speed, very low output impedance, high current delivery power supplies.
-Four for the voltage amplifier stages and two for the current amplifier output stage.
-These bespoke supplies are key to CAAS Audio's instantaneous current delivery system.
+Each channel has six Fastpower independent discrete regulated, high speed, low output impedance and high current delivery power supplies; four feeding the voltage amplifier stages and two feeding the current amplifier output stage.
+These bespoke supplies are key to CAAS Audio’s instantaneous current delivery system.

-CAAS audio servers can be fitted with as many as fifteen Fastpower discrete regulated power supplies.
+CAAS audio streamers can be fitted with up fifteen Fastpower discrete regulated power supplies.

 SRVC - Switched Resistor Volume Control